 If a leather belt’s surface lacks these small holes, it’s probably not full grain leather.

-Note: The older the animal used to make the full grain leather, the more visible the pores become.
+Note: The older the animal used to make the leather, the more visible the pores become.
 While spotting the pores in both cases is still possible, it’s much easier to identify them on leather from a cow than from a calf.

 One of the key differences between a real full grain leather belt and other grades is how it ages.